Canon 1300D vs T5i

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixels.
 This similarity in sensor specs implies that both the 1300D and the T5i have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the 1300D is much more recent (by 2 years and 11 months) than the T5i, and its sensor will have benefitted from technological advances during this time.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).